Marshall Wayne: 1936 Summer Olympics

+Personal life

 Born of parents in the Vaudeville troupe that toured the east coast of the US, Marshall began performing at a very young age.
 Taught by the acrobats of the Vaudeville acts long before he began to dive, Marshall took an interest to tumbling.
 When he was a teen at Miami High, he snuck in the Venetian pool in Coral Gables, and his diving career began.

 By the time he was 18, he was diving and performing at the Biltmore Hotel on Miami Beach, entertaining for the socialites and visiting guests.
 He won a number of AAU diving awards including first place in the 1934 & 1936 AAU Championships.
-He attended two years of college, at the University of Miami, then participated in the 1936 Berlin Olympics, with no international diving experience.
-He captured the gold medal in the men’s 10 meter platform, and silver in the 3 meter springboard.
-He angered Adolf Hitler as his favorite diver, Hermann Stork was predicted to win.
-A heated discussion between the German dictator and Wayne ensued, and was recounted by several family members.
-In fact, the US Olympic diving teams (men’s and women’s), won 10 out of 12 possible medals in those games.
+He attended two years of college at the University of Miami.

+He was inducted into the International Swimming Hall of Fall in 1982, in Fort Lauderdale, Florida.
+He was also inducted into the University of Miami Sports Hall of Fame & Museum in 1993.